darkforest-eth/developer-guides/mining/connecting-to-a-remote-headless-miner.md

     ssh miner

-Once you drop into the shell start `mimc-fast`
+Once you drop into the shell start `mimc-fast` or whatever remote miner client you're using
 > Notice how `miner` stands for the entry in the `~/.ssh/config`

 ### Plugin use